wizgurl101/my-budgety-backend/README.md

 ## Debugging Tips

-If there is issue connecting to Google Cloud Service,
+If there is issue connecting to Google Cloud Service when running the app locally (using npm run start)

 ### Go to app.module.ts
 ```Javascript